gravitational/teleport/docs/2.7/admin-guide.md

    later.
 The recording by default is done by the nodes themselves, but can be configured to be done by the proxy.

-By default the audit log is stored on the auth server(s) in the `data_dir` location, under `log` subdirectory.
-Starting with Teleport 2.6 AWS users can configure Teleport to store the audit log events in [DynamoDB](#using-dynamodb) and interactive sessions in AWS S3.

 Refer to the "Audit Log" chapter in the [Teleport Architecture](architecture#audit-log) to learn more about how the audit Log and session recording are designed.

 ### SSH Events

 Teleport supports multiple storage back-ends for storing the SSH events.
-The section below uses the `dir` backend as an example, but see [DynamoDB](#using-dynamodb) or [etcd](#using-etcd) chapters on how to configure the SSH events and recorded sessions to be stored on a network storage.
+The section below uses the `dir` backend as an example. `dir` backend uses the local filesystem of an auth server using the configurable `data_dir` directory.

+For highly available (HA) configuration users can refer to [DynamoDB](#using-dynamodb) or [etcd](#using-etcd) chapters on how to configure the SSH events and recorded sessions to be stored on a network storage.
+It is even possible to store the audit log in multiple places at the same time, see `audit_events_uri` setting for how to do that.

-By default, the event log is stored in `data_dir` under `log` directory, usually it is `/var/lib/teleport/log`.
+Let's examing the Teleport audit log using the `dir` backend.
+The event log is stored in `data_dir` under `log` directory, usually `/var/lib/teleport/log`.
 Each day is represented as a file:

 ```bash